dvdmtw98/blog/Post Vault/articles/2021-03-04-overthewire-bandit-level-5-level-6.md

 To search for the file that we require using the properties that are specified in the question we can make use of the `find` command.

-(Refer `man pages` to read more on the various options that can be used along with the find command)
+(Refer to `man pages` to read more on the various options that can be used along with the find command)

 ```
 bandit5@bandit:~/inhere$ find . -type f -size 1033c -not -executable -exec file {} + | grep ASCII